- Last Updated: 12 March 2020 12 March 2020

 The Sioux Falls School District believes that the early years of a child’s life are critical in their lifelong development.
-Research documents the importance of quality early childhood education in school achievement and higher graduation rates as well as later in life as higher wage earners and less criminal and social services involvement.
 The District offers programs for eligible children ages 3 through the time they enter Kindergarten.
-The Early Childhood Program is free for qualified families.
+The Early Childhood Program is free for qualified families and parental involvement is a critical part of the screening process.
 By contacting the early Childhood Screening and Evaluation Office and making an appointment for a screening, parents/guardians can learn if their child may be eligible for a preschool experience in the District.

 Early Childhood Preschool Experiences

 The Sioux Falls School District has quality early childhood experiences available for eligible children ages three through the time they enter Kindergarten.
-A research-based curriculum, High/Scope, actively engages children in developmentally appropriate activities to encourage language, social, cognitive, adaptive and motor development as outlined in the South Dakota Early Learning Guidelines.
+A research-based curriculum, High/Scope, actively engages children in developmentally appropriate activities to encourage language, social, cognitive, adaptive, and motor development as outlined in the South Dakota Early Learning Guidelines.
 Preschool experiences are planned by highly qualified staff and funded with dollars provided by federal and local initiatives such as Head Start, Title 1, and Special Education.
-By contacting the early Childhood Screening and Evaluation Office at (605) 367-8488 and making an appointment for a screening, parents/guardians can learn if their child may be eligible for a preschool experience in the District.
+Contact the Early Childhood Screening and Evaluation Office at (605) 367-8488 and making an appointment for a screening.

 - R. F. Pettigrew